KurioApp/jobs/Frontend-Engineer.md

 At PT Darta Media Indonesia, we handle the product development of Kaskus and Endeus.
 As a Frontend engineer HTML, CSS and JavaScript are our bread and butter.
 But we also strive to be up-to-date with state-of-the-art web technologies, along with clean written codes paired with best practices.
 Beautiful is the goal we set to aim.

+## The Frontend Role

+You will build and maintain production-level websites.
+Mostly working with HTML, CSS, Typescript, with React.
+We expect a good coding standard that results in good working software, in this case, websites.
+As the engineering world evolves, technology also evolves, and so do us.
+Hence the need for fast-learners, to learn new technologies and share them among team members.

+## What it's like working at PT DMI

+- We value people that keeps learning
+- We appreciate the extra miles given

 ## What you will do

 - Build and maintain production-level websites
 - UI Testing
+- Scrum routines
+  - Sprint planning
+  - Daily standup
+  - Sprint Review
+  - Retrospective

 ## Qualifications